 Here’s what matters:

-When it comes to actually landing a job, the recognition of your certificate matters—but so does where you plan to teach.
+When it comes to landing a job, recognition matters—but so does where you plan to teach:

-Let’s talk money—because cost vs. value matters when choosing your first step into teaching.
+Let’s talk money—because value matters when choosing your first step into teaching.

 Certification | Typical Cost | Value for Money |